-Ahuja Hospital is located in the State of Punjab in India.
-And in this area of India, we pride ourselves on our warmth, civic consciousness, and concern for our fellow man and woman.
-It makes a tremendous difference when nurses are joyful around patients; it makes the patient feel at ease and comforted to know that they are in good hands.
+Ahuja Hospital is in the State of Punjab in India.
+And in this area of India, we pride ourselves on our warmth, civic consciousness, and concern for our fellow men and woman.
+It makes a tremendous difference when nurses are joyful around patients; it makes the patient feel at ease and comforted to know that they are well cared for.
 It is reassuring to the patient that the nurses genuinely enjoy caring for them.

-Last year, in January of 2009, I started my volunteer assignment as a caregiver at XXXX Hospital.
+Last year, in January 2009, I started my volunteer assignment as a caregiver at XXXX Hospital.
 Since then, my desire to become a professional nurse has grown stronger.
 I believe that each moment a nurse spends with her patient is extraordinary.
 Making the patient feel as comfortable as possible is the central and most important aspect of nursing care.
-Treating the whole patient, each one as an individual with different needs, likes, and dislikes, is crucial.
+Treating the whole patient as an individual with unique needs, likes, and dislikes is crucial.
 They must know that your concern for them is genuine.
-I have greatlyeciated working in a hospital and observing first-hand the hard work of patient care.
+I have appreciated working in a hospital and observing first-hand the challenging work of patient care.

 My long-term goal is to work in India in nursing education.
 I want to train nurse practitioners to provide primary preventive health care to patients and increasingly serve as primary and specialty care providers in medically underserved areas.
 I hope to advance the cause of preventive medicine in family practice, adult practice, women's health, pediatrics, acute care, and gerontology.
 It is important to note that, in most Indian States, advanced practice nurses can prescribe medications.